Insality/druid/wiki/widgets.md

 1. GUI scene
 2. Widget Lua module

 Make a GUI scene of your widget (user portrait avatar panel, shop window, game panel menu, etc).
-Design it as you wish, but it's recommended to add one `root` node with the name `root` and make all your other nodes children of this node.
+Design it as you wish, but it's recommended to add one `root` node with the id `root` and make all your other nodes children of this node.
 This makes working with the widget much easier.
+Also ofter this root will represent the widget size, so it's recommended to set it's size to the desired size of the widget.

 Let's create a new widget by creating a new file next to our GUI scene file: